ACE Functions

 orhostdb

-uses parallel processing for faster execution whilehostdb
+(the default) uses parallel processing for faster execution.hostdb

 uses the host database to create temporary tables for faster comparisons (useful for very large tables and diffs).